catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/linux-mac-cli.rst

 ..
 Note::

-  You are also able to download the Openstack RC file from the top-right corner where your login details are display as shown below:
+  You are also able to download the OpenStack RC file from the top-right corner where your login details are display as shown below:

 .. image:: assets/RC-file-download.png